 Hall of Fame Sponsor: Greylock Federal Credit Union

-Championship Sponsors: Hudson Clothier, Janney Montgomery Scott, Spotty Dog Books and Ale
+Championship Sponsors: Lili and Loo, Janney Montgomery Scott, Spotty Dog Books and Ale

 The Hudson Youth Department Soccer League is a co-ed program that focuses on personal growth and the opportunity for players to develop important life skills in a recreational and mutually supportive environment.
-We celebrate the diversity of our community and understand that people participate in youth soccer for a variety of reasons.
 The program encourages every player regardless of ability, and everyone is offered a chance to learn through teamwork, effort, and responsibility.

 Summer Programs